MarkBroerkens/CarND-Behavioral-Cloning-P3/README.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I added dropout layers into model.
+To combat the overfitting, I added dropout layers into model and added more training data.

 Then I added a cropping layer in order to support focusing on the relevant parts of the images.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track.
 It turned out that the cv2 lib is reading images in BGR format, and the drive.py providing images in RGB.
 Thus I added the conversion from BGR to RGB after loading the images.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road [video.mp4](https://github.com/MarkBroerkens/CarND-Behavioral-Cloning-P3/blob/master/video.mp4).

-My model is based on the [convolution model from Nvidia](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) that was introduced in the class.
-The original Nvidia Net is described in the following image.
+### Final Network Model
 My final network consists of 11 layers, including
 * 1 cropping layer ([nvidianet.py](https://github.com/MarkBroerkens/CarND-Behavioral-Cloning-P3/blob/master/nvidianet.py) line 15)
 * 1 normalization layer ([nvidianet.py](https://github.com/MarkBroerkens/CarND-Behavioral-Cloning-P3/blob/master/nvidianet.py) line 18)